KSIFTEQ/DerivaTeq/SwapCurve/readme.md

     print(today.plot_curve) # Plot the curve of the day

-    or you can specify the rates and a date
+    or you can specify the rates and the date

     LIBOR = {
         '1 week'   : 0.08513,